Shared Hosting vs Dedicated Hosting: Which is Best?

 Unfortunately, with shared-use hosting, you are very restricted.
 Yes, your hosting provider can promise 99.9% uptime, but no web host will allow you to use an unlimited amount of resources.
 At some point, you will hit a performance cap and your website will fail.
 Always ask what workload a shared-use hosting account can cope with before you sign up, especially if you are running a website with a lot of visitors.

-On the flip side you can get shared-use hosting for a very low price, in fact, under ten dollars will get you a shared-use website hosting account for a month.
-And these accounts will be just fine for basic websites.
-At the same time, your cheap shared hosting account will be beginner friendly too, much easier to manage than a dedicated server.
+Alternatively, you can get shared hosting for a very low price.
+In fact, $10 or less will get you a month of shared hosting, which works fine for a basic website.
+At the same time, your cheap shared hosting account will be beginner friendly and much easier to manage than a dedicated server.

 - Fast and easy setup is important